 The federal tax pool means that many Americans unwittingly endorse causes they would never back otherwise.
 Worse, no matter what we do at our state and local levels to ensure fiscal responsibility, those efforts are thrown out the window when tax revenue is spread around to reward states that refuse to exercise restraint.
 Did all Americans agree to help pay for education in California with their federal tax dollars after the state passed a law permitting college financial aid for illegals?
-We mete out punishment to the responsible by spending on bailouts, raising taxes (see: Illinois Proves Destitution Will Be Good for Washington), and offering handouts where they are most likely to garner partisan political support (see: Forcing States to Pay: The Invisible Budget That Hurts).
+We mete out punishment to the responsible by spending on bailouts, raising taxes (see: Illinois Proves Destitution Will Be Good for Washington), and offering handouts where they are most likely to garner partisan political support.
 When all else fails, Democratic Washington points its finger and demands that we tax the rich so the party can spread America’s wealth to whoever lays the loudest claim to other people’s money.

-The American Revolution is long behind us, but we still have a few intolerable acts to deal with, including the Affordable Care Act and the newest presidential fiat, immunity for the asking for illegals up to age 30 (see: Why Americans Are Owed Unprecedented Job Creation This Summer).
+The American Revolution is long behind us, but we still have a few intolerable acts to deal with, including the Affordable Care Act and the newest presidential fiat, immunity for the asking for illegals up to age 30.
 The Obama Plan and its tax the rich funding mechanism is still lurking in the background, waiting to get a foothold if Americans make another unwise decision on our next Election Day.
 Our country prides itself on our representative system of government.
 When things go wrong, like they did when we were forced by a Democratic Congress to take up the Obama Plan, we feel like we are right back where we started, paying homage to tyranny with no solution in sight.